Pakistan to push Chinese utilities in Pakistan to switch to domestic coal

 The transition could save Pakistan more than 200 billion Pakistani rupees ($700 million) a year in imports, translating to a decrease of as much as 2.5 Pakistani rupees per unit in the price of electricity, Leghari said.

-In April a subsidiary of conglomerate Engro agreed to buy all of Pakistan's Liberty Power's thermal assets, including Pakistan’s leading coal producer, Sindh Engro Coal Mining.
+In April a subsidiary of conglomerate Engro agreed to sell all of its thermal assets, including Pakistan’s leading coal producer, Sindh Engro Coal Mining to Pakistan's Liberty Power.
 Liberty said the decision stemmed from Pakistan's foreign exchange crunch and its indigenous coal reserve potential.

 The minister declined to elaborate on the possible talks with China over re-profiling energy debt.